HOW WE WILL INVEST FOR YOU

 - Take advantage of opportunities that allow shareholders to benefit from short-term market emotions.
 Markets can be inefficient in the short-term, creating opportunities to purchase great companies for the long-run that are selling at market prices below their intrinsic value.

-- Have a bias towards companies that are involved as leaders in their communities and around the globe, and genuine in their commitment to acceptable Environmental, Social, and Corporate Governance (ESG) practices.
+- Consider companies that are involved as leaders in their communities and around the globe, and genuine in their commitment to acceptable Environmental, Social, and Corporate Governance (ESG) practices.

 TAKING THE LONG VIEW